TomHarrop/ird-5acc-paper/ms/manuscript.md

 Those estimates does not take into account of the identity of different branches.
 Branches of different order or also at different distances from the apex could have different productivity.

 Different species tend to produce not only different number of branches, but also different ratio of primary and secondary branches.
-Instead, tertiary branches being rare but sometimes occourring in *O. sativa*.
+Instead, tertiary branches tend to be rarer and relagated to *O. sativa*.
 While in wild species primary and secondary branch number slightly correlates (r = 0.63 in *O.barthii* and r = 0.52 in *O. rufipogon*), correlation scores plummet in domesticated species (r = 0.40 in *O. glaberrima* and r = 0.3 in *O. sativa*).

 Also, in domesticated species, the number of secondary branches is in average much higher than the number of primary branches.
-The number of primary branches ranges between 6 and 23, while the number of secondary branches ranges between 6 and 81, 4-fold higher.
+The number of primary branches ranges between 6 and 23, while the number of secondary branches ranges between 6 and 81.

+This differences between primary and secondary branch number suggest that the two are controlled by independent genetic mechanisms.

-# Branch number predicts spikelet number
+### Branch number predicts spikelet number

-As last proof that panicles lodge more spikelet through increased branching, we have decided to estimate the contribution of primary, secondary and tertiary branches to the spikelet number.
+As last proof that panicles lodge more spikelet through increased branching, we have decided to estimate the contribution of primary, secondary and tertiary branches to the spikelet number with a linear model.
 Those estimates can be used to predict spikelet number in an independent dataset.

-Even if secondary branch number correlates strongly with spikelet number, a model that takes into account exclusively of secondary branch number fails to predicts spikelet numbers of low producing wild species, since those species rely heavily on primary branches, rather than secondary branches.
+Even if secondary branch number correlates strongly with spikelet number, a model that takes into account exclusively of secondary branch number fails to predicts spikelet numbers of low producing wild species, since those species rely heavily on primary branching..

-Thus we have decided to add all branch number to the linear model.
-And we have estimated an average contribution of 5 spikelets for each primary branch, 4 spikelets for each secondary branch and 7.5 spikelets for each of the rare tertiary branches.
+Thus we have decided to use all primary secondary and tertiary branch number as predictor the linear model.
+In this way we have estimated an average contribution of 5 spikelets for each primary branch, 4 spikelets for each secondary branch and 7.5 spikelets for each of the rare tertiary branches.

 We have confirmed these parameters on an independent dataset and we were able to predict spikelet number with precision.
-While this model tends to underestimate spikelet number in   *O, barthii*, (MSE = ), it predicts predicts nicely spikelet number in *O. sativa*, *O. rufipogon* and in n *O. glaberrima*.
+While this model tends to slightly underestimate spikelet number in   *O, barthii*, (MSE = ), it predicts spikelet number in *O. sativa*, *O. rufipogon* and in n *O. glaberrima*.

 Thus number of branches is the main phenotypic variable that allows to adapt panicles structure to high productivity.
 Primary and secondary branches are probably two independent mechanism.
-We have decided

-Though we show that another variable is needed, expecially in wild rice spikelet number, especially in wild rice; this variable is primary branch number.
-Indeed, a model that assigns 7 spikelets for each primary branch and 4 spikelets for each secondary branch accurately predicts spikelet number in most species.

-Secondary branch alone does not accurately predicts spikelet number in all species, because wild species rely much more on primary branches.
-Unfortunately spikelet number is not comparable between wild and domesticated species, with the wild species producing around 0-100 spikelet per plant and the domesticated species producing 100-400 spikelets per plants.
-Adding primary branch number to the model achieves acceptable predictive power also for low producing wild species.

-This shows that control of two processes, primary and secondary branching determination, can be responsible for reshaping the spikelet structure in order to fit more spikelets on it.
-And that Production of Spikelet per branch remains remarkably constant across all rice species

-Assuming that primary branching and secondary branching are two separate mechanism, a natural question regards what genes determines the one and the other

 Phenotyping of the 20 accessions in the 4/5 species : PCA and correlation analysis